-The agency might, at most, send you a request for evidence (RFE) asking that you submit your final divorce decree.
-In such a case, you should perceive the RFE more as an opportunity than as an obstacle—because even if you failed to respond to the RFE by sending the requested document, but ample evidence on your record already showed that your marriage had been entered into in good faith, then your petition should still be granted.
+USCIS might, at most, send a request for evidence (RFE) asking that you submit your final divorce decree.
+In such a case, you should perceive the RFE more as an opportunity than as an obstacle—because even if you failed to respond to the RFE by sending the requested document, but ample evidence on your record already showed that your marriage had been entered into in good faith, your petition should still be granted.

-In the alternative, you could also file an entirely new I-751 petition.
-Indeed, there is no legal limit on the number of I-751 petitions you may file—although you should keep in mind that, practically-speaking, submitting multiple filings could confuse immigration officers and, therefore, delay the adjudication of your case.
+In the alternative, the immigrant could file an entirely new I-751 petition.
+Indeed, there is no legal limit on the number of I-751 petitions a person may file—although practically speaking, submitting multiple filings could confuse U.S. immigration officers and, therefore, delay the adjudication of the case.

-In either situation, you should consider also providing an explanation of the circumstances of your divorce, with evidence of your attempts to save your marriage (marriage counsel records, for example), in order to strengthen your good faith marriage claim.
+In either situation, the immigrant should consider also providing an explanation of the circumstances of the divorce, with evidence of your attempts to save your marriage (marriage counsel records, for example), in order to strengthen your good faith marriage claim.
 Be prepared to elaborate further on these points at a future interview.

 Given that your situation is unusual, consider hiring an experienced immigration attorney.
 The attorney can analyze the facts of your case and spot any potential red flags that might cause USCIS to believe your marriage wasn't bona fide in the first place, gather supporting documents and prepare the paperwork and a cover letter that summarizes why your case deserves a favorable decision, and monitor progress toward approval.